 If you help people get what they want, you can get what you want

-I’ve also learned that if I help people out, they will go an extra mile to help me out.
+We’ve also learned that if we help people out, they will go an extra mile to help us out.
 And if you help people without expecting anything in return, people will go extra ten miles to help you.

 Keep paying it forward by helping everyone out there… no matter how big or small they may be.
 Sooner or later, the universe will pay it back ten-fold.

-These are just a few of business philosophies I live by.
-I hope they will help you throughout your entrepreneurial journey as well.
-They’ve changed my life and actually made it a lot better.
+These are just a few of business philosophies we live by.
+We hope they will help you throughout your entrepreneurial journey as well.
+They’ve changed our lives and actually made them a lot better.